To take public transportation in Singapore, you need either cash or card.

 Should you get Singapore Tourist Pass PLUS or just the normal STP?
 Is STP+ actually worth it?

-If you’re the type of traveller who loves to DIY your travel and would avoid tours as much as possible, or if you’re a budget traveller or slow traveller, you can skip STP+.
+If you’re the type of traveler who loves to DIY your travel and would avoid tours as much as possible, or if you’re a budget traveler or slow traveler, you can skip STP+.

 EZ-Link card is the most commonly used travel card by residents and returning visitors.
 In the beginning, you store a certain value inside the card.
 Your card’s value will be deducted only when you use it.